-The Company was not required to transfer any amount to Investor Education and Protection Fund under Section 125 of the Act.
+The Company was not required to transfer any amount to Investor Education and Protection Fund under Section a) in the preparation of the annual financial statements for the financial year ended March 31, 2022, the

 RISK MANAGEMENT

 The Company has devised and adopted a Risk Management Policy and implemented a mechanism for risk assessment and management.
 The policy provides for identification of possible risks associated with the business of the Company, assessment of the same at regular intervals and taking appropriate measures and controls to manage, mitigate and handle them.
 The key categories of risk covered in the policy are strategic risks, financial risks, operational risks and such other risk that may potentially affect the working of the Company.
 A copy of the risk management policy is placed on the website of the Company.